Law

 Scholarly journals

-How to access access Print Journals
+How to access Print Journals

 - Select “Catalogue”

-- On the Online catalogue page click on “Advanced Search”
+- On the online catalogue page, click on “Advanced Search”

 - Click on the “Search” button to get results